 It means that owning that business problems are a reflection of your personal problems.
 Entrepreneurial setbacks are character setbacks.

 My biggest breakthrough was in understanding that becoming a better entrepreneur meant evolving who I was- not my blog, not my business card, or even my business idea.

 In order to be dangerous in business, I'd have to become a stronger, more capable individual.

 And even if I knew what I had to do, I'd have to find the Courage to actually confront those new unknowns and make those changes.

 So here's your call to action.
-If you're ready to start living on your terms and and build the life you know you should be living- join the newsletter and I'll send you my best information a few times a month.
+If you're ready to start living on your terms and and build the life you know you should be living- join the newsletter and get my best content a few times a month.

 Billionaire Hedgefund Manager & NYT Best Selling Author of Principles